Anteproperispomenon/metamorTHysis/docs/parsing.md

 # As are these two
-state last_fric : v f s z th sh zh state last_lav  : v f w m p b
+state last_fric : v f s z th sh zh state last_lab  : v f w m p b

 # This state is NOT okay
 state not_okay : not not yes